 I liked the Nike KD 12 and I liked the KD 13 as well.
 However, I feel like some steps were taken forwards while some were taken backward, which seems to be common these days in the performance basketball market.

-The shoe is absolutely fantastic in almost any area, it’s extremely versatile and meant to be played with many different players.
-Its cushion setup is one of the best EVER, traction’s great, the shoe is comfortable.
+The shoe is absolutely fantastic in most areas, it’s extremely versatile and meant to be a suitable fit for many different players.
+Its cushion setup is one of the best EVER, traction’s great, the shoe is super comfortable.

 The containment scenario is something to think about before getting these.
 The $150 price tag is not too bad when you think about it – for that amazing Zoom setup and great traction, I think the price is justified even despite the little hiccup.

 If you’re someone who doesn’t rely on driving and throwing yourself around hard on the court – the KD 13 is definitely a viable option to check out.
-Otherwise, sticking with the KD 12 will be the safer bet.
+But even then, there’s no guarantee your specific build and the way you play won’t interfere with this particular issue some are having.

-Why Amazon or Finish Line?
-Click to find out!
+Why buy on Amazon or Finish Line?
+Click for my personal take.

 I’ve been ordering a solid 70%-80% of my hoop shoes from Amazon and can confidently say it’s almost always the most trustworthy and convenient option to buy your shoes.